 "Somebody ruined my bathing suit," said Callie, pointing to her torn-up suit, curling at her stomach.
 "I think they thought it would be funny or something."

 “I’m sorry that people are being so mean to you,” said the girl.
 “I know you’re not crazy, Callie.

 “Thanks,” said Callie.
 “That means a lot to me.”

 “Alright then, I’ll let Coach know,” said the girl.
-She turned off the running shower before heading back out to the poolroom.
+She turned off the running shower, casting Callie a puzzled look before heading back out to the pool room.

 Callie was relieved the girl had not seen the scales.
-She got dressed, and using her hands, she gathered what she could of the sparkling flakes and threw them in the trash bin.
-Callie grabbed her gym bag.
-She hurried out of the girl's locker room.
-Her coach was waiting for her in the hallway.
+She got dressed and gathered what she could of the sparkling flakes, throwing them in the trash bin.
+Then she grabbed her gym bag and hurried out of the girl's locker room, only to run into her coach waiting for her in the hallway.